 Division of Intramural Research

 The NIDDK Intramural Research Program (IRP) conducts biomedical research and training at its laboratories and clinical facilities in Bethesda, Maryland, and Phoenix, Arizona, related to diabetes, endocrine and metabolic diseases—including liver disease and nutrition—obesity, and kidney, urologic, and hematologic diseases.
-The IRP is headed by the Scientific Director, Michael Krause, Ph.D., his deputy, Susan Buchanan, Ph.D., and the Clinical Director, James E. Balow, M.D., and his deputy, Christopher Koh, M.D., M.H.Sc..
+The IRP is headed by the Scientific Director, Michael Krause, Ph.D., his deputy, Susan Buchanan, Ph.D., and the Acting Clinical Director, Christopher Koh, M.D., M.H.Sc..

 The research conducted in the IRP spans the breadth of modern biomedical investigation, from basic science to clinical studies.
 A sampling of areas under study includes:

 - biophysics — studies of protein folding, development of optical and vibrational imaging, and theory of protein dynamics

 - cell biology — studies of nuclear import/export, intracellular protein and lipid trafficking, cellular migration and prions

 - chemical biology and medicinal chemistry — synthesis and characterization of novel compounds and discovery of biologically active natural products